Embird Embroidery Software

 Settings

-Studio allows access to multiple settings that help user to customize work space and tools.
-These settings are pinned to the common Settings panel that can be invoked via main menu > Options > Settings .
+Studio provides access to multiple settings that help users customize their workspace and tools.
+These settings are located in the common Settings panel, which can be accessed via main menu > Options > Settings.

 Settings Panel